 Biden signed the law in a brief White House ceremony only a week before unions who had rejected the deal were expected to have gone on strike, threatening crucial supply chains across the world's biggest economy.

-The deal delivers a hefty wage increase but four of the 12 unions involved refused to accept it because there was no agreement on giving workers paid sick leave.
+The deal delivers a hefty wage increase but four of the 12 unions involved refused to accept because there was no agreement on giving workers paid sick leave.
 Congress acted under a little used power to resolve disputes involving railroads.

 As he signed the bill, Biden said Congress had "avoided what, without a doubt, would have been an economic catastrophe."